Film Production

 Tom Kirby – Tom’s work has been a blend of both research and practice.
 He has worked in the industry as a documentary director with films screened at a range of international festivals.
 He has also worked as a camera assistant and operator on a range of projects from BBC documentaries, to independent feature films.

 Dr Billy Glew - Billy currently works in the areas of digital film, sound and music as a filmmaker and musician.
 He has worked as musician, sound recordist and audio mixer, in live / production and studio settings, on a variety of projects over the last 30+ years.
 Billy recently completed production sound recording for the independent feature film Goodwin Island (Erik Knudsen, 2024), and is currently in the post-production sound design phase of the film.
 Billy's PhD was practice-research based and focused on dream sequences in film.
 The films made as part of his PhD research were selected for several independent international film festivals.
 Billy’s current research focuses on film dream sequences, sound in film, and micro-budget film production.
-Outside of the university, Billy runs a sound / film / rehearsal studio based in West Yorkshire.
+Outside the university, Billy runs a sound / film / rehearsal studio based in West Yorkshire.

 Alex Lichtenfels - Alex Lichtenfels is a filmmaker and scholar, with over twenty years’ experience of independent filmmaking.
 His research interests focus on devised filmmaking practices, asking how models drawn from theatrical and performance traditions can enable filmmakers to develop new practices and forms.
 The goal of his practice is to create an explicitly ethical space, where filmmakers and audiences share in the creation of ‘events’, moments of creative practice that challenge established ways of understanding the world, and create new ones.
 In 2020, he coedited a special issue of the journal Performance Matters, titled ‘Copresence with the Camera’.
-His current research project centres around a collaborative devised adaptation of Euripides’s The Bacchae
+His current research project centres around a collaborative devised adaptation of Euripides’s The Bacchae.

 What about after uni?